 SUD is a common chronic illness.
 Nearly three million people — more than 8% of California’s residents — reported meeting criteria for an SUD in the past year.
 The most common SUD is alcohol use disorder, which affects three in four Californians who have an SUD.
 About one in three people with an SUD meets criteria for misuse of, or dependence on, illicit or prescription drugs.
 Young people are especially hard hit, with 18- to 25-year-olds having dramatically higher rates of SUD than other age groups.

 Appropriate SUD treatment in Medi-Cal, as in the private health care system, has long been difficult to access.
 In Medi-Cal, SUD treatment is run by individual counties through a program separate from medical care called Drug Medi-Cal.
 This program provides a limited set of treatment services.
 Access is poor, reimbursement rates are low, and quality is highly variable.

 The goal of DMC-ODS is to reorganize the SUD treatment system using a continuum of care modeled on the American Society of Addiction Medicine criteria for SUD treatment.
 First developed in 1991, these criteria are used by SUD specialists across the country to create individualized, comprehensive treatment plans.
 The range of services provided by DMC-ODS is much broader than what has been available under the Drug Medi-Cal program, and requires evidence-based treatment from providers.

 Participation in DMC-ODS is voluntary, and 40 of California’s 58 counties are participating.
-As of August 2019, 30 counties are providing services under the pilot, representing 93% of the Medi-Cal population statewide.
+As of August 2020, 37 of California’s 58 counties are actively implementing DMC-ODS, representing 96% of the Medi-Cal population statewide.
 Counties that choose to participate operate as a managed care plan for SUD treatment, setting their own rates for each covered service and contracting with providers to deliver care.